unsik6/unsik6.github.io/_posts/2022-01-22-sparta-git-week1.md

 <br/><center><img src = "https://user-images.githubusercontent.com/80208196/150580863-b61124c3-f2de-41c7-b5a1-a2dd11e23902.png" width="1000" height="200"></center>
 <center><font size = "2"><span style = "opacity:0.5">by ref 2, 3</span></font></center>
 &nbsp;&nbsp;You have to <I><b>'push'</b></I> commits to reflect the commits of local repository in remote repository using the command <I>"git push"</I>.
 On the contrary, You can reflect the commits of remote repository to local repository.
 This is done when you <I><b>'pull'</b></I> the commits of remote repository, using the command <I>"git pull 'remote repository name' 'branch name'"</I>.
 However, <I>Pull</I> includes merge.
 But if you don’t want to merge but still want to get the source code of the repository, use the command <I>"git fetch"</I>.
-&nbsp;&nbsp;You can create a repository, using the command <I>"git init"</I>.
+&nbsp;&nbsp;You can initialize a repository, using the command <I>"git init"</I>.
 And you can get remote repository, using the command <I>"git clone 'remote repository address"</I>.

 <br/><br/><br/>